belhaddo/jroxy/README.md

 ---

 ### 3. Caching
+JRoxy uses **EhCache** as an in-memory caching layer.
-EhCache is used as in-memory cache in this application, it can be easily switched to another caching tool like redis by creating a new implementation to the interface `EhCacheService` and configuration.
+You can easily plug in another caching system (like Redis) by implementing the `EhCacheService` interface and updating configuration.
 - **GET requests** are cached:
     - A unique cache key is built from the request.
     - If a valid cached response exists, it’s returned immediately.